Silvenga/silvenga.com/src/posts/2024/multiple-docker-compose-single-network.md

 Now specifying this manually created network is rather straight forward, there's two sections involved that would be set on each Docker Compose projects you have.

+> If you use the [VS Code Docker extension](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-docker) - you have access to both syntax checking, auto-complete, and inline-documentation.

 **First**, on the top-level of the `docker-compose.yaml` file, specify the manually created network (again `internal` in this example).
 To tell docker-compose to suppress the default managing of the network, `external: true` is used.

 ```yaml